Organised crime in Australia: East and southeast Asian gangs

+Operation Illipango, an Australian Crime Commission inquiry, investigated alleged heroin shipments from Cambodia to Australia concealed in loads of timber.
+Cambodian businessman Hun To, nephew of then-prime minister Hun Sen, was named in connection with the inquiry and denied involvement in trafficking and money laundering.

 Latin and South American cartels

 The now-defunct Bogota Cartel of Colombia had operations in Australia.

 The Mexican drug cartel Sinaloa Cartel has infiltrated Australia.

 Middle Eastern gangs

 Middle-Eastern gangs rose to prominence around 1995–1996 in Australia, most prominently in Sydney.
 By 2000, the middle Eastern gangs had gained ground in Sydney, conducting extortion against nightclubs, ram raids, and car theft.
 More recently, drive-by shootings have become more common, with tit for tat drive by shooting starting as early as 1998, and becoming more common in recent years. including a drive by machine gun attack on a police station in Lakemba, Sydney.
 In 2006, concerns over the lack of intelligence in the wake of revenge attacks, which included stabbings and assaults, by Middle Eastern youths following the Cronulla riots; led the NSW Police to set up a permanent Middle-Eastern Organised Crime squad similar in vein to the existing Asian Crime Squad.

 As of 2024, the ongoing feud between the Alameddine crime network and the Brothers for Life of the Hamzy family has led to at least 11 shooting deaths.